 European Parliamentary elections, May 2014

 The European parliamentary election 2014 took place across Europe from 22 to 25 May.
-In the UK, polling day was Thursday 22 May 2014 with polling stations opening between 7am and 10pm.
+In the UK, polling day was Thursday 22 May 2014.

 Candidates, polling stations and election agents

-- To view a list of those standing for election please see the
+- To view a list of those stood for election please see the

 - For a list of polling stations in South Oxfordshire please see